-- Understanding sustainability and why sustainable practices are advantageous to your facility
+- Describe the concept of sustainability, and explain why sustainable practices are advantageous to your facility.

-- How to determine sustainable projects that will benefit your facility
+- Determine sustainability projects that will benefit your facility.

-- How to access resources for funding sustainable projects through community initiatives
+- Give examples of resources for funding sustainability projects through community initiatives.

 Presented by Atlanta Chapter of International Facility Management Association (IFMA)and Southface